davidstirling777-star/Underwater-Hockey-Scoring-Desk-Kit/README.md

 The inital idea is to use a Raspberry Pi5 computer, tiny amplifier (Raspberry DigiAMP+), Bluetooth or Wi-Fi remote control to minimise connections.
 Hardware button backup for wireless remote control.
 Using a Compute Module CM5 on a custom board with built in amplifier is probably beyond where we think we want to go.
 The reason for gravitating to a Raspberry Pi is the HATs that are available, such as a dual channel amplifier, will drastically reduces wires and connections (hopefully leading to a more robust system that what we currently have).
 It may be that a RPi5 is not grunty enough, but we will see.

-The goal is to make a solution for UWH scoring that anyone can use, based on easy to obtain hardware, hence th desire to use a Raspberry Pi 5.
+The goal is to make a solution for UWH scoring that anyone can use, based on easy to obtain hardware, hence the desire to use a Raspberry Pi 5.
 Aiming to use a DigiAMP+ HAT, NVMe Base for Raspberry Pi 5 for robustness of data storage, Wi-Fi buttons or Zigbee communications between Zigbee USB dongle and Zigbee buttons for Chief Ref ability to signal, TOA SC610 8 Ohm 10W IP65 Horn Speaker for above water siren and a Lubell Labs Underwater loudspeaker (why?
 Because that is what we already use) LL916 is the modern version of the ones NZUWH already uses.
+Can also be run on Windows.

 ## Sound Timing Table